 Is the application improperly before us?
 Should we entertain the application?
 We remind ourselves that the issues so far considered in the High Court are about leave for judicial review and interim relief.
 It is a fact that if leave or interim relief had not been granted the Respondent would have been entitled to come to this Court with fresh applications in both regards.
 See the Flatland Timbers case, The State[on the Application of Gertrude Hiwa] v Office of the President & Cabinet & Secretary to the President and Cabinet MSCA Civil Appel Case Number 1 of 2021 and The State[on the Application of Ashraf Lunat] v Inspector General of Police MSCA Civil Appeal Case Number 48 of 2021.
-It appears to us that the Interested Party should equally be allowed to bring a fresh application for a vacation of the High Court's interim relief order her application in the High Court having been declined.
-The Interested Party's application is, in our considered opinion, therefore properly before us.
+It appears to us that the Interested Party should equally be allowed to bring a fresh application for a vacation of the High Court's interim relief order her application is, in our considered opinion, therefore properly before us.
 To conclude otherwise would be equal to treating similarly positioned parties differently.
 Discriminating in other words.